Cumulocity-IoT/apama-streaming-analytics-esper2apama/README.md

-# Esper to Apama EPL translation tool
+# Esper-to-Apama EPL translation tool

 This is an open-source tool to assist with the task of translating Esper(TM) CEL files to the Event Processing Language (EPL) used by Software AG's Apama